In 2016 my essay Science Fiction Seen From the Right was published. Hereby some lines describing the role of Robert A. Heinlein in it.

 Going backwards in Heinlein's catalogue as for viable conservative numbers, works I cover in my essay, we can begin with Glory Road of 1964.
 In this novel the hero is a patriotic misfit in the affluent, liberal society of the early 1960s.
 No eternal values exist, all is relativism and materialism.
 Then the guy is translocated to a fantasy world where he comes into his own, being able to wield a sword and lecture a young man on the importance of willpower, drive and perseverance.
 Eternal values!

-The first half of this novel is just great, with the real-world setting and the first person-narrative of a Responsible Man knowing his way in life, yet striving against the current nihilistic, lacklustre zeitgeist.
+The first half of this novel is just great, with the real-world setting and the first person-narrative of a Responsible Man finding his way in life, struggling against a nihilistic, lacklustre zeitgeist.

 - - -